Aladin147/BLKWDS_Manager/README.md

 ## ✅ Version

-Current: **v1.0.0-rc1 – Release Candidate 1**
+Current: **v1.0.0-rc28 – Release Candidate 28**

 ---

 ## 🐛 Known Issues

-- Calendar screen filtering needs optimization
-- See `Journal.md` for detailed issue tracking
+- **Testing Coverage**: Minimal test coverage across unit, widget, and integration tests
+- **UI Standardization**: Some inconsistencies in typography and component usage remain
+- **State Management**: Unclear state management strategy with Riverpod

+For a complete list of known issues and their status, see `project_status.md`.

 ---